-The next morning I, in my stuporous condition, was not thinking very clearly.
-I was weaving off and on along the four lane highway to home.
-Thankfully we lived near a small city and the road was not very busy at that time.
+The next morning after working 12 hours, I, in my stuporous condition, was not thinking very clearly.
+I was dozing off and on while driving along the four lane highway to home.
+Thankfully we lived near a small city and the road was not very busy at that time of the morning.
 The weaving got worse as I drove down the last part of the trip on a two lane country road to our home.
 I kept thinking I could make this last little part of the trip okay.

-I literally lost consciousness while driving but awoke seconds later when I realized that my car was driving down a ditch on the right side of the road at a seemingly high speed!
+But I literally lost consciousness while driving and awoke seconds later when I realized that my car was driving down a ditch on the right side of the road at a seemingly high speed!
 I jerked the steering wheel to get out of the ditch and crossed the road but couldn’t straighten the wheel after that.
-The steering wheel was jammed.
+The steering wheel (?) was jammed.

 I continued at a 45 degree angle across the road, passed over the opposite ditch.
 I do not remember it but my tire tracks were visible on the telephone pole that I evidently rolled across while the car was on two wheels!
 I have no idea how that happened!